johnseto/SolisAgileManager/README.md

 ### Technical Details

-For those who are interested, the application is built using Blazor WebAssembly, with an ASP.Net back-end.
+For those who are interested, the application is built using Blazor WebAssembly, with an ASP.Net back-end, with [MudBlazor](https://github.com/mudblazor/mudblazor) used for the UI controls.
 The app is written entirely in C#, using .Net 9.
 It was written over the course of about 5 days.